xjramirez/Magic-Card-Generator/README.md

 ### Acknowledgements
 Nicolas Tedeschi: Taught me about different language models in LIGN 165 at UCSD.
-I used the implementations of a Bag of Words model and Bigram Model
+I used the implementations of a Bag of Words model and Bigram Model from his class